- Asana is a popular tool that has task management features to automate repetitive tasks, make use of advanced reporting, and create custom workflows.

 Being a comprehensive task management tool as both a project management software and a CRM, Scoro has an incredibly long and advanced features list and a surprisingly nice-looking interface.

-Scoro has a rather expensive pricing for its plans but also offers a 14-day free trial.
+Scoro has rather expensive pricing for its plans but also offers a 14-day free trial.
+When billed annually, the prices are:

 “Everything is in one location, it is extremely simple to install, and it allows you to manage all projects from beginning to end, including budgets, projects, payments, and so on.
-This enables for more dynamic activity management and saves time by eliminating the need to alter a job.
-The alert features are quite handy for remembering activities or events that you have already planned in the calendar.
-Invoice tracking is done in such a way that it provides me with a comprehensive view of all I need to know.
-We were able to simplify our finance and project management procedures as a consequence of Scoro.”
+This enables more dynamic activity management and saves time by eliminating the need to alter a job.”

 “The performance of mobile apps is really poor in comparison to its other versions, and the pricing mechanism of this software is undeniably pricey.
-It has not been greatly strengthened as a budget management and billing software, and it can be stated that one of its main disadvantages is the cost of using the tool, because it contains several unbalanced costs that are added as the number of features implemented increases, and because there is a lack of guidance and information that is not supplied when the service is received.
+It has not been greatly strengthened as a budget management and billing software.
 I also want the platform’s overall look to be customised in terms of sources, colors, design, and so on.”

 Jira, a product of Atlassian, is a powerful project management tool that can be of great help when you need to break down both projects and tasks into small manageable pieces.